-Whether you’re repairing a roof, redoing your wood floors, or starting another major do-it-yourself project, chances are you’ll want a nail gun (also called a “nailer”).
-This handy power tool drives nails or other small hardware deep into the surface of wood without splintering or otherwise harming its structural integrity.
+Whether you’re repairing a roof, redoing your wood floors, or starting any other type of major do-it-yourself project, chances are you’ll want a nail gun (also called a “nailer”).
+This handy power tool drives nails or other small fasteners deep into the surface of wood without splintering or otherwise harming its structural integrity.
 Today’s nailers are tailored to specific tasks, but they all have two power source options and two basic delivery systems.
 Ahead, all the info you need to get the nail gun that’s perfect for your project.

 When it comes to the source of your nail gun’s juice, you’ll choose from battery-powered or pneumatic.

-• Battery-powered nail guns are cordless, pricier (between about $130 and $400—more when you factor in the cost of the battery—totaling as much as twice the price of their pneumatic counterparts), and can deliver anywhere from 400 to 1600 shots per charge.
+- Battery-powered nail guns are cordless, pricier, and can deliver anywhere from 400 to 1600 shots per charge.
 Because they’re not tethered to a cord, they can be used anywhere, but they can weigh a hefty seven pounds or more.

-• Pneumatic nail guns are corded, so they can continue shooting for as long as they’re plugged in and loaded with nails or brads—no downtime for a recharge.
-They weigh in at two to five pounds on average and are generally less expensive than or comparable to battery-powered nailers, priced between $80 and $400, plus the expense of an air compressor (if needed).
-Thanks to their light weight, easy handling, and long runtime, pneumatic nailers remain the more popular choice among DIYers.
+- Pneumatic nail guns are powered by air compressors, so they can continue shooting for as long as they’re plugged in and loaded with nails or brads.
+They weigh in at two to five pounds on average and are generally less expensive than, or comparable to, battery-powered nailers.
+Thanks to their lightweight, easy handling, and long runtime, pneumatic nailers remain the more popular choice among DIYers.

 Nail guns deliver their hardware with either a coil nailer or a strip nailer (also called a “stick nailer”), terms that refer to how nails are housed inside the tool.
 Because coil nailers hold nails in a tight coil, they offer a larger capacity, allowing you to shoot more nails in rapid succession.
 Stick or strip nailers hold nails in a straight line, so they take a bit longer to load and shoot.
 If you’ve got a large, time-consuming project, opt for a coil nailer that won’t slow you down.